All Episodes

 OSI partners with Tides Foundation, which funnels cash from wealthy donors who may not want it known that their cash goes to fringe groups engaged in direct action, also known as eco-terrorism.

-On the political front, Soros has a great influence in a secretive organization called Democracy Alliance, whose idea of democracy seems to be government controlled solely by Democrats.
+On the political front, Soros has a great influence in a secretive organization called Democracy Alliance, whose idea of democracy seems to be government-controlled solely by Democrats.

-But it's a problem for democracy because it drives issues with cash and then only lets the public know about it after it's old news.
+Soros shaping public policies, as his organization calls it, is not illegal, but it's a problem for democracy because it drives issues with cash and then only lets the public know about it after it's old news.

 And while everybody's out there complaining and whining and moaning about lobbyists, here we have one of the biggest lobbyists operating under the radar without anybody knowing what he's funding and who he's buying and who he's paying for.

-And so without that transparency, what Soros is doing amounts to political manipulation, which leads to cynicism as word of these short-term covert ops gets out, the public grows to distrust what it hears, distrust what it hears, and uh and thus tunes out, and that creates an even more open feel for Soros to operate in when people aren't paying attention anymore because they're so irritated by it and turned off by it.
+And that creates an even more open field for Soros to operate in when people aren't paying attention anymore because they're so irritated by it and turned off by it.

 Talent on lawn from God.

-Rushlin boy, highly trained broadcast specialist, showing one and all how it is done.
+Rush Limboy, highly trained broadcast specialist, showing one and all how it is done.

-800 282-2882, you can wipe the smirk off your face in there, Don.
+At 800-282-2882, you can wipe the smirk off your face in there, Dawn.

 Mike in Chicago, welcome to the EIB network.